-Standard Harassment is defined as:
+Harassment may be defined as:

-'unwanted conduct related to a relevant protected characteristic, which has the effect of violating an individual's dignity or creating an intimidating, hostile, degrading, humiliating or offensive environment for that individual' Section 26 (1) Equality Act 2010.
+'unwanted conduct related to a relevant protected characteristic, which has the effect of violating an individual's dignity or creating an intimidating, hostile, degrading, humiliating or offensive environment for that individual' (ACAS)

-The relevant characteristics protected against harassment are defined as age, disability, gender reassignment, race, religion and belief, sex, sexual orientation.
-Marriage and civil partnership and pregnancy and maternity are not protected under the harassment provisions as set out in the Equality Act 2010.
+Protected characteristics are defined as: age, disability, gender reassignment, marriage and civil partnership, pregnancy and maternity, race, religion and belief, sex, sexual orientation.

-It should be noted that an employee may also be subject to harassment based on their association with an individual who has a protected characteristic or because it is perceived that they have a protected characteristic.
+It should be noted that an Employee may also be subject to harassment based on their association with an individual who has a protected characteristic or because it is perceived that they have a protected characteristic.
+Harassment related to a protected characteristic is unlawful.